What is your wife to you?

 Understand that your wife is her own person, just like you are you.
 She has the power to do what she can do and she should not be your employee, secretary, or someone that you take your stress out on.
 She should be your supporter, partner, and motivator.
 She’s a partner who will be there for you through thick and thin.

 How will you start improving your relationship with your business partner/wife?
-If it’s already strong, do you treat her more as a secretary or as a wife?Opinions expressed here by Contributors are their own.
+If it’s already strong, do you treat her more as a secretary or as a wife?Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.